Becoming a member

 Independent Contractor and Employee Definitions

-The topic of defining workers as employees (W-2) or independent contractors (1099) can be tricky.
-This comes up frequently in the work we do together and to better serve you, our members, we would like to share some resources – especially as the laws are changing – so that you can make sound decisions for your organization.
+Defining workers as employees (W-2) or independent contractors (1099) can be tricky.
+This is a common topic in the work we do together, and to better serve you, our members, we want to share helpful resources – especially as the laws are changing – to assist you in making sound decisions for your organization.

-It is important to underscore that the risk of non-compliance can lead to Department of Labor audits and steep fines or penalties.
+It is important to underscore that non-compliance can result in Department of Labor audits and steep fines or penalties.

-You are responsible for making the decision regarding these distinctions, and while we can share our knowledge around the bright lines of the rules, we are not lawyers ourselves, so we strongly encourage you to consult with an employment lawyer if you are unsure about how to handle a particular situation.
+You are ultimately responsible for deciding these distinctions, and while we can provide guidance on the rules, we are not lawyers ourselves, so we strongly recommend consulting an employment lawyer if you're uncertain about how to handle a particular situation.
 Below are some resources that can help you with these definitions and remain compliant.

 How the IRS defines Employees and Independent Contractors